ansys/pymapdl/doc/source/getting_started/docker.rst

 such as database (DB) files or result (RST) files when starting MAPDL after an abnormal termination.

-Because of this behavior, when using the Docker ``--restart`` flag in the ``docker run`` command, you might enter into an infinite loop if you specify the Docker image to reboot after an abnormal termination.
-For example, ``--restart always``.
+Because of this behavior, when using the Docker ``--restart`` flag in the `docker run <docker_run_>`_ command, you might enter into an infinite loop after crashing if you specify the Docker image to reboot after an abnormal termination.
+When there is an abnormal termination (MAPDL crashes) the file :file:`LOCK` is kept on the working directory.
+Since MAPDL has exited, the container also exit.
+This trigger Docker ``restart`` policy, which attempts to restart MAPDL container and the MAPDL process with it.
-Because of the presence of the ``LOCK`` file, MAPDL exits, attempting to not overwrite the files from the previous crash, while the Docker process keeps attempting to restart the MAPDL container (and the MAPDL process with it).
+But because of the presence of the ``LOCK`` file, MAPDL exits in an attempt to not overwrite the files from the previous crash.
+This is the start of an infinite loop where Docker keep restarting the MAPDL container and MAPDL keeps exiting to avoid overwrite the previous files.

 In such cases, you should not use the ``--restart`` option.
 If you really need to use this option, you can avoid MAPDL checks and create the ``LOCK`` file by starting the process with the environment variable ``ANSYS_LOCK`` set to ``"OFF"``.

-You can do this in your ``docker run`` command:
+You can do this in your `docker run <docker_run_>`_ command:

 .. code:: bash